Choosing a telescope is the biggest decision we make as backyard astronomers.

 3.4″ / 80mm

 Orion’s Sirius ED80 refractor is, in our opinion, the best refractor for the serious backyard astronomer who wants to step into astrophotography.
-Be warned though, you are unlikely to get much change from $1500.
+Be warned though, you are unlikely to get much change from $1500 for this computerized telescope.

 Read our detailed review of the best telescopes for astrophotography.

-Unlike the much more expensive SkyWatcher ProED (see professional scopes further down this page), the Sirius comes with a high quality equatorial mount with motorized tracking and a 42,000 item database.
+Unlike the much more expensive SkyWatcher ProED (see professional scopes further down this page), the Sirius refracting telescope comes with a high quality equatorial mount with computerized hand control and motorized tracking and a 42,000 item database.

-This scope’s lens is an 80mm (3.14″), apochromatic, air-spaced doublet.
+This scope’s fully coated lens is an 80mm (3.14″) apochromatic, air-spaced doublet.
 The focal length is 600mm, giving a mid-range focal ratio of f/7.5.
 The lens is made of extra-low dispersion glass for superior light transmission.

-As with most refractors at this price point, Orion’s Sirius ED80 is ideal for astrophotography, which is the only good reason for investing in what is a limited aperture.
+As with most refractor telescopes at this price point, Orion’s Sirius ED80 is ideal for astrophotography enthusiasts, which is the only good reason for investing in a limited aperture.

 Astrophotography lives or dies on the quality of the mount.
 The sturdy tripod on this model is made of 1.75″ stainless steel knitted together with a metal accessory tray for added stability.
 It is strong enough to house all the photography gear you’ll need to take amazing images.